It’s not a visitor contact card.

 There are no visitor cards to gain contact information.

 There is only what appears to be the lost art of shaking hands, looking people in the eye, and introducing themselves.
 Lay people and pastor alike quickly learned my name.
 They are interested in making conversation with me.
 When they see me drive up, they wait outside and walk in from the parking lot with me.

 My husband has a secular job to pay the bills during this transition time and is often unable to attend services with me.
 Someone always sits with me as though it is their privilege rather than a designated responsibility.

 I began visiting the church in September.
 The ladies in the church have invited me to Sunday School, choir, lunch during the week, and into their home for lunch following the morning worship service.
 The Holy Spirit works through that kind of unconditional acceptance to draw me into the church like a moth to a flame.

-My own experience being assimilated
+My own experience getting connected

 This experience mimics my own best experiences.
 Friendliness is not a system, but a intentional desire to get to know new people.
 To your guests, a friendly face is more important than filling out a card.
-[Click to Tweet that]

 I visited a Spanish language church for a season of my life.
 In spite of all their bad first impressions, I stayed and became part of that church.
 Read how I became assimilated into their church.